uchile-robotics-forks/darknet_ros/README.md

 ![YOLO running on Jetson with Pepper camera.](darknet_ros/doc/yo.png)

 **Warning: if an error rises when launching darknet_ros, it's probable that yout Jetson is running low on resources.
 Close every other procces (like web browsers for example) and try again**

+### Detection Information

+The rosnode `bounding_boxes`, is publishing the information of each detection, codified as 2 point from corners of each detection Bounding Box, and it's respective class.
+To see what's being published execute the next command:

+	rostopic echo /darknet_ros/bounding_boxes

+To use this information just subscribe to this node and use it's detection info.